terra-campaigns/arrival/chapters/chap018.md

 	- Guilf can finally rejoin his mother once Makab is back, after the violence that Sergarus applied to their family
 - The Derros are just components she keeps around.
 When she needs one, she harvest them and rewrite the memory of others
 - If an agreement is not met, the characters will be shackled again (maybe a fight is required)
+- Imortra is an ancient, accomplished, proud, and malevolent elf.
+She is dedicated to protecting her mentor Gellert the Gruesome

 **Fight with Imortra's people**
 - Each Derro faction roll a reacion.
 8 or more they join the fight.